CQC Interview Questions for "Registered Managers"

 How does your practice achieve formal and informal feedback from patients?

-You may want to include your patient satisfaction surveys, suggestion boxes, PPG, complaints and significant event reporting.
+You may want to include your patient and staff satisfaction surveys, suggestion boxes, PPG, complaints, and significant event reporting.

 Personalised Care, Treatment and Support